getlantern/lantern/README.md

 run Lantern.
 There's also a `quickRun.bash` script that will just run Lantern once it's already been built.

-Lantern binds its HTTP API to a random port for security.
-You can pass `--api-port=xyz` to override this.
-This can be helpful for having a stable api port during development.
+Lantern binds its HTTP API to a random port and prefix for security.
+The port and prefix are chosen at first run.
+It can be found in .lantern/serverAddress

 Lantern's UI is developed as a separate project and included inside the lantern repo as a git submodule.
 Please see https://github.com/getlantern/lantern-ui